MITTALBHAVYA/NEXUS/frontend/README.md

 ## 🤝 Contributing

-We welcome contributions to improve the frontend of **GDSC SLACK**!
+We welcome contributions to improve the frontend of **NEXUS**!
 To get started:

 1. Fork the repository.
 2. Create a new branch for your feature.